etleap/etleap-redshift-dev-days/README.md

 - Create an access ID and a secret key:
   - Make a note of the `DataLakeIAMUser` and `RedshiftSpectrumIAMRole	` output from your CloudFormation stack.
   - Use the following IAM role: `arn:aws:iam::525618399791:role/devdays_20200528`
-  - Going to the [IAM users list](https://console.aws.amazon.com/iam/home?region=us-east-1#/users) and click this user.
-  - Go to the 'Security credentials' tab.
-  - Click 'Create access key'.
-  - Input these values into the Etleap page.
 - For the bucket, use the `S3DataLakeBucket` output from your CloudFormation stack.
 Make sure you remove any whitespace at the end of the input.
 - Leave the base directory as '/'.
 - For the Glue database, use the `GlueCatalogDBName` output from your CloudFormation stack.
 Make sure you remove any whitespace at the end of the input.